Muse n.

 About my work

-Over the past three years I have been working on a project creating three dimensional figurative artworks in textiles, influenced by artists and their muses.
-It has involved researching artists’ work, distinguishing their painting styles and learning about the lives of their models, to enable me to capture the essence that characterises the muse and the style that reveals the artist.
+Over the past ten years I have been developing a body of three-dimensional figurative works in textiles, inspired by artists and the women who modelled for them.
+The project has involved researching the artists’ work, studying their distinctive painting styles, and learning about the lives of their models in order to capture both the character of the muse and the visual language of the artist.

-Some of my Pre-Raphaelite muses were featured in the recent Pre-Raphaelite Sisters conference in York, alongside notable academics and historians, who were there to talk about women as artists throughout the Victorian age, and where their legacy will continue into the future.
+Some of my Pre-Raphaelite muses were featured in The Pre-Raphaelite Sisters conference in York, alongside notable academics and historians, who were there to talk about women as artists throughout the Victorian age, and where their legacy will continue into the future.

 Publications